Kr00l/CTimer/README.md

 # CTimer
 CTimer class module with ITimer interface

-This is a code-based timer object for generic use in VB6.
+This is a code-based timer object for generic use in VB6 and 32-bit VBA.

 The timer object is interface driven and therefore don't need necessarily a VB.Form as host.